dupsyjj/University_er_diagram/README.md

 - Each faculty has many department.
 - Each department offers many courses.
 - Each course can br taught by multiple professors, and each professor can teach multiple courses.

+Tools used
+- draw.io for ER Diagram

+File Descriptions
+- 'diagram.png' :ER Diagram
+- ' problem_statement.txt: The scenerio provided
+- ' entities_attributes.md': Breakdown of all entities and attributes